akenofu/HackAllTheThings/docs/IOS Application Testing/Frida Setup.md

 ```

 On your testing host
 The following CLI commands use SSH over the network.
-This is very slow on IPhones.
+This is very slow on iPhones.
 I recommend using iproxy for connection.
 ```bash
 /home/akenofu/.local/bin/frida-ps -ia -H 192.168.114.153:3039